Alien Coding: Related work

-The most relevant related work is summarized in~\cite{abs-2202-11908}.
-This includes~\cite{DBLP:journals/corr/abs-2201-04600}, where the general approach is focused on training a single model using supervised learning techniques on synthetic data.
 The deep reinforcement learning system \textsf{DreamCoder\xspace}~\cite{DBLP:conf/pldi/EllisWNSMHCST21} has demonstrated self-improvement from scratch in several programming tasks.
 Its main contribution is the use of definitions that compress existing solutions and facilitate building new solutions on top of the existing ones.
 Our experiments with local and global macros are however so far inconclusive.
-While humans certainly benefit from introducing new names, concepts and shortcuts, it is so far unclear if it results in a clear improvement in our current alien setting.
+While humans certainly benefit from introducing new names, concepts and shortcuts, it is so far unclear if it results in a clear improvement in our current setting.
+Another related system is developed within the LODA~\cite{loda} project, where the methods, experiments and resources are however yet to be fully described.
+Within the theorem proving community, the development of methods for term synthesis has been explored in inductive theorem proving~\cite{hipspec13} and in counterexample generators~\cite{DBLP:conf/itp/BlanchetteN10,DBLP:conf/cpp/Bulwahn12}.

 While the previous version of our system used MCTS inspired by AlphaGoZero~\cite{silver2017mastering}, the current NMT approach uses just straightforward beam search.
-The general search-verify-learn positive feedback loop between ML-guided symbolic search and statistical learning from the verified results has been used for long time in large-theory automated theorem proving, going back at least to the MaLARea system~\cite{Urban07,US+08}.
+The general search-verify-learn positive feedback loop between ML-guided symbolic search and statistical learning from the verified results has been used for a long time in large-theory automated theorem proving, going back at least to the MaLARea system~\cite{Urban07,US+08}.
 Its recent instances include systems such as rlCoP~\cite{KaliszykUMO18} and ENIGMA~\cite{JakubuvU19}.
 Such systems can be also seen as synthesis frameworks, where the mathematical object synthesized by the guided search is however the full proof of a theorem, rather than just a particular interesting witness or a conjecture.
 Synthesis of full proofs of mathematical theorems is an all-encompassing task that can be extremely hard in cases like Fermat's Last Theorem.
 Our current setting may thus also be seen as an attempt to decompose this all-encompassing task into smaller interesting subtasks that can be analyzed separately.